Skip to content

 DevOps Commoditization: How Success Led to Its Own Undoing

-DevOps was once IT's wild frontier—a frontier where innovation, speed, and intelligent automation separated companies.
-Ironically, DevOps has been so good at standardizing and automating application delivery that it's now facing the problem of its own success.
-With years of rapid growth and change, the market is now cannibalizing itself.
-The very processes and methodologies that made DevOps unique are becoming so common, so interchangeable, that one can't tell them apart.
-To put it simply, DevOps has "sawed off the branch it was sitting on."
+DevOps was the wild west of IT—a wild west which experienced innovation, speed, and intelligent automation as differentiators for companies.
+Ironically, DevOps has been so successful at standardizing and automating application delivery that it's now dealing with the consequence of its own success.
+After years of hyper-growth and transformation, the market is cannibalizing itself.
+The same processes and practices that set DevOps apart are becoming so prevalent, so ubiquitous, that it is impossible to differentiate them anymore.
+That is, DevOps has "sawed off the branch it was sitting on."

-Let's take apart what went wrong, what are the warning signs, and what does this portend for the future.
+Let's dissect what was wrong, what the warning signs were, and what it means for the future.

 1. Standardization Everywhere